thetrulyvoid/thetrulyvoid/README.md

 ## Hi there 👋

 - 📚 I’m currently studying Software Engineering in University of Brasília
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Javascript and C
 - 📫 How to reach me: arthurmss2006@gmail.com